Overview

 The most common version question that occurs when considering Java training is simply, "Do I want Java 1.4 or Java 5?"
 The shortest answer we can manage to that question is here, though you may want to dig into other sections for details.

-Java 1.4 is the dominant form of Java today.
-Java 5.0 introduces a number of powerful new features to the Java language and runtime, especially improving ease of use and type safety.
-Java 5.0 is clearly a superior tool, but because classes compiled with Java 5.0 won't work in older runtimes, there is a significant barrier to migration, and many companies will hold off on moving to Java 5.0 for months or even years.
+After many revisions which only added new functionality to the Java standard APIs, the Java 5 release introduced a number of powerful new features to the Java language and runtime, especially improving ease of use and type safety.
+Since then there has been one more major release, which is Java 6; this is back in the mode of enhancing functionality without changing any basics of the language itself.
+Java 5/6 is clearly a superior tool, but because classes compiled with Java 5 won't work in older runtimes, there is a significant barrier to migration, and many companies will hold off on moving to Java 5 for months or even years.

 This means there is no simple, single answer to the question!
 The very best thing to do is to ask the client or the trainees themselves what version of J2SE they are or will soon be using, and train for that version.
 For a brief decision framework, see Which version do I want?